Your Guide To Sustainably Farmed Flowers For Mother’s Day

 1. Look For Safe & Ethical Farming Practices

-As consumers we aren’t often able to grasp the true cause and effect that the use of pesticides and herbicides have on farmers and their land.
-Conventionally grown flowers are treated much in the same way as non-organic fruits and vegetables—and the negative consequences of toxic chemicals reaches far and wide: it can harm the health of the growers; strips the land and soil of the biodiversity necessary for all life and can even leach out into bigger bodies of water through run-off from streams and nearby waterways.
+As consumers, we aren’t often able to grasp the true cause and effect that the use of pesticides and herbicides have on farmers and their land.
+Conventionally grown flowers are treated much in the same way as non-organic fruits and vegetables—and the negative consequences of toxic chemicals reaches far and wide.
+These toxic chemicals can harm the health of the growers, strip the land and soil of the biodiversity necessary for all life, and can even leach out into bigger bodies of water through run-off from streams and nearby waterways.
 Buying certified organic (look for the label!) flowers prevents all three of these things from occurring and guarantees that your purchase helps support farms that take care of their community and their land.

 3. Shop Small For A Unique & Meaningful Farm-to-Vase Bouquet

 Just like you would support your local farmer when buying organic produce, you can also shop small when picking up a bouquet.
 The USDA reported that, “the number of small flower farms has increased by about 20 percent during the past five years” which is good news considering how many millions of flowers are globally sourced.
 Sadly, there’s no requirements for labeling the country of origin in which a flower is grown, so, unless you have an eye for them, it’s nearly impossible to tell whether or not it’s been imported.
 Yet, more and more this seemingly small trend is blooming: big players like Whole Foods and Trader Joes are selling sustainably grown flowers through VeriFlora, a company that certifies only organic and Fair Trade stems.